 Leadership Culture Ratings vs Airgas

-Air Products rates % higher than Airgas on Leadership Culture Ratings vs Airgas Ratings based on looking at 1015 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How would you rate your executive team?" and "How often do you get valuable feedback on how to improve at work?".
+Air Products rates % higher than Airgas on Leadership Culture Ratings vs Airgas Ratings based on looking at 1055 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How often do you get valuable feedback on how to improve at work?" and "Do Your Company Leaders Do What They Should to Retain You as an Employee?".

 Compensation Culture Ratings vs Airgas

-Air Products rates % higher than Airgas on Compensation Culture Ratings vs Airgas Ratings based on looking at 639 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How often do you get a raise?" and "What is the best part about your compensation package?".
+Air Products rates % higher than Airgas on Compensation Culture Ratings vs Airgas Ratings based on looking at 658 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What is the best part about your compensation package?" and "Are you satisfied with your stock/equity compensation?".

 Team Culture Ratings vs Airgas